ghott86/marklogic-kafka-connector/README.md

   * ```firewall-cmd --reload```
   * ```firewall-cmd --zone=public --list-all```

-# Transfer Downloaded Software
+# 5.)
+Transfer Downloaded Software
-* Open a new terminal on the host machine and change directory to where the software in step 2 was downloaded
+* Open a new terminal on the host machine and change directory to where the software in step 1 was downloaded
-* __NOTE:__ Update IP address and filenames accordingly
+* __NOTE:__ Update IP address and filenames (versions) accordingly
   * ```scp jdk-8u191-linux-x64.rpm root@192.168.150.53:```
   * ```scp MarkLogic-9.0-7.x86_64.rpm root@192.168.150.53:```
   * ```scp MarkLogicConverters-9.0-7.x86_64.rpm root@192.168.150.53:```